 Many of our GAF scholars embraced a new hobby over the past six months.
 Hobbies don't just keep boredom at bay; they are an outlet to exercise your mind and gain a sense of accomplishment from learning a new skill.
 Our scholars' hobbies were as diverse as their studies and included painting, photography, knitting, learning a new language, gardening and, of course, baking sourdough bread.

-Expressing things you are grateful for, whether it be out loud or written in a journal trains your brain to recognise the positives in your life, and cultivates resilience and a happier outlook.
+Expressing things you are grateful for, whether out loud or written in a journal, trains your brain to recognise the positives in your life and cultivates resilience and a happier outlook.

 Practise mindfulness and meditation

 Whether it is the formal practice of meditation or reminding yourself to be mindful throughout the day, the benefits of these practices can help in many aspects of your life.
 Sleep, anxiety and stress levels, attention span and relationships have all been proven to benefit from these habits.

 Find out more about mindfulness with the Smiling Mind app.
 The mindfulness program Thrive Inside is designed especially for the challenges we face in the current COVID-19 climate.

 Journalling is a helpful tool to express your thoughts and feelings, identify and work towards your goals, relieve stress and understand patterns in your thinking and behaviour With time, journalling – whether it be quickly jotting down your thoughts or making lists or writing poetry – can help you form a greater understanding of how your mind works.